 Despite warnings from agencies like the CDC and the World Health Organization, President Donald Trump does not take basic precautions against the transmission of the coronavirus such as wearing a covering over his nose and mouth.
 Given Trump’s age and physical condition, this presents a scenario that involves a sitting president contracting a potentially deadly virus.
+So, what would happen if Trump got the coronavirus?

 “The virus doesn’t care if you’re the president of the United States,” Center for American Progress managing director Katrina Mulligan told the Independent.
 “I think that’s a thing that warrants precaution.”